Ulm-IQO/qudi-core/docs/getting_started.rst

 Startup
 -------

-Time to fire up the engines… Please refer to the detailed `startup guide </docs/_build/html/setup/startup.html>`__ to run qudi.
+Time to fire up the engines… Please refer to the detailed :ref:`startup guide <startup>` to run qudi.

 If you have set up everything correctly, you should see the main window of qudi coming up.